25 Famous Painters Who Shaped the Art World As We Know it

-Undoubtedly, art is and has been, through the ages, one of the most critical aspects of human culture.
-Famous painters throughout the ages have used their work to inspire, influence, and even criticize their current environments.
+Art stands proud as one of the most defining aspects of human culture.
+Throughout the centuries, famous painters have used their work to inspire, influence, and criticize their current environments.
 Art is a means of communicating a visual message from one era to the next and has been appreciated by historians, art lovers, and regular people alike.

-While appreciating the work itself, it’s also important to recognize and celebrate the artists who created it.
+While appreciating the work, it’s also crucial to recognize and celebrate the artists who created it.
 They were often pioneers of new ways of thinking and thought leaders in their culture and had lasting impacts on the world around them.

-We conducted a survey to showcase the artists the general public considers the most famous painters of all time.
+We conducted a survey to discover which artists the general public considers the most famous painters of all time.
 The survey results are as expected, with household names topping the list.

 The Top Five Most Famous Painters of All Time

-Leonardo Da Vinci, the prolific 15th-century artist, tops the list of famous painters.
-Out of 173 respondents, 25% named Da Vinci the most renowned painter.
+Leonardo da Vinci, the prolific 15th-century artist, tops the list of famous painters.
+Of 173 respondents, 25% named Da Vinci the most renowned painter.

 The survey, conducted over social media and via Survey Monkey, required respondents to write in their answers to prevent bias and has a 7% margin of error.